Student Right to Know Disclosure

 Beginning in 2011-2012, the Higher Education Opportunity Act of 2008 (HEOA) requires two year degree-granting institutions to disclose graduation rates disaggregated by gender, major racial/ethnic subgroup, and receipt or non-receipt of a federal Pell Grant or subsidized Stafford Loan, along with the retention rates of certificate-or degree-seeking, first-time, undergraduate students.

-Data in categories that contain five or fewer students were suppressed to protect student privacy.
+Note: Data in categories that contain five or fewer students were suppressed to protect student privacy.
 A complete report in print format is available upon request from the Planning, Research and Organizational Development Office and from the Financial Aid Office.